MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-ssh-public-key.md

 Before you connect, you will need:
 - PuTTY
 - The IP address and username for the Linux machine in your Azure Stack instance that uses an SSH public key as the Authentication type.
-- Port 22 needs to be open for the machine.
+- Port 22 to be open for the machine.
 - The public SSH key that you used when you created the machine.
 - The client machine that runs PuTTY to be on the same network as your Azure Stack instance.